PeterCamilleri/CX16/docs/vm1_am.md

 </code></pre>

 ### Jump
-Jump to the target address.
+Jump to the proc at the target address.
 * DataTypes: inherent
 * Addressing Modes: global
 * Valid combinations: _vm\_jumpg_